el-sharif-mohamed22/Java_How_To_Program_Early_Objects_Global_Edition_11th_e_Solutions/Ch01/Solutions.md

 ## 1.7

-M analyzes the bytecodes as they’re interpreted, searching for hot spots—bytecodes that execute frequently.
+JVM analyzes the bytecodes as they’re interpreted, searching for hot spots—bytecodes that execute frequently.
 For these parts, a just-in-time
 (JIT) compiler, translates the bytecodes into the computer’s machine language.
 When the JVM encounters these compiled parts again, the faster machine-language code executes.